rin-w/b/src/blacking/how-to/make-black-midis.md

 [^!]
 There is no such thing as the best way to make a Black MIDI (at least as what agreed upon).
-There are certain ways to black which a particular sum of population find acceptable/satisfactory or 'of quality', that are very loosely defined within the community.
+There are certain ways to black which a particular sum of population find acceptable/satisfactory or 'of quality', that are very loosely defined in the community.
 One notorious concept of blacking a MIDI known as *Korean style* is heavily cited as 'quality' due to its author's intricate attention to details when making it.
 What makes a Black MIDI *Korean style* is already debatable, making every other Black MIDIs very hard to categorize, and even if it is done so, it almost always meets a vague criteria.
 The community would often say terminologies like *phrases*, but